macorobots/roomac_ros/roomac_kinect/README.md

 ## Running

-There are two separate launches, one for upper kinect (mounted above the table) and one for base kinect (mounted on the robot):
+There are two separate launches, one for the upper Kinect (mounted above the table) and one for the base Kinect (mounted on the robot):
 ```
 roslaunch roomac_kinect base_kinect.launch
 ```